-The project will include the construction of a brand-new café and entrance to welcome visitors and where they can relax with a tea, coffee, snack or a meal.
-The new exhibitions will inform and entertain all visitors while they learn all about the roundhouse and its history.
+The "Moving Forward" project will include the construction of a new cafe, shop and entrance to welcome visitors where they can relax with a drink, snack or meal.
+This new space will also be available for corporate events and use by local groups.

 We haven't done an update for a few months but there has been plenty going on!